 Everyone wants to be happy.
 What most people mean when they say they want happiness is that they want to feel a positive sense of mental well-being.
-Mental wellness however, requires some effort, in the same way physical health does.
+Mental wellness, however, requires some effort, in the same way that physical health does.
 If you want good physical health, you can’t sit on the couch drinking beer and eating donuts and fried chicken; you have to do things that result in better health, such as eating right, drinking enough water, exercising, taking vitamins, and getting enough rest.
 If you want to experience positive mental well-being, there are things you have to do on a regular basis that result in mental wellness.

 Following are five essential mental wellness activities that, if done together regularly, will result in a sense of well-being that can improve the quality of your life.

 The importance of learning to be consciously present and aware, as opposed to on autopilot, cannot be overstated.
 Mindfulness allows you to have conscious awareness of what you are doing, so you can make choices to override automatic thinking and make positive changes in thoughts and behavior.
 When you are mindful, you are able to observe events in a non-judgmental way, which allows you to detach from negative emotions, as opposed to being controlled by them.
 As a result, the way you respond to events in your life starts to change.
 Your emotions are better regulated, and you stop getting so upset, angry, or fearful over things you can’t control.
 You are also not flooding your brain with fear and worry about the future or resentments from the past, which has the profoundly positive effect of resetting your emotional state to calm and peaceful.